University of Delaware Athletics

 - jsko@udel.edu

-Since arriving in Newark, Skolnick and his team launched the Delaware First campaign for athletics, which included fundraising $39 million toward the $64 million facility goal in under two years, which culminated in the construction of the Whitney Athletic Center.
+After arriving in Newark, Skolnick and his team launched the Delaware First campaign for athletics, which included fundraising $39 million in under two years.
+The effort culminated in the construction of the Whitney Athletic Center and the renovation of Delaware Stadium.

-With the Blue Hens, Skolnick leads all revenue generation and external relations for the department, including fundraising, communications, corporate sponsorships, licensing, marketing and engagement, social media, sports and entertainment sales, ticket sales, and video.
-Since his arrival at UD, through the 2023-24 fiscal year, he’s grown the department’s self-sustaining revenue by 60-percent, including a 53-percent in football ticket sale revenue, and an overall ticket revenue of 44-percent over a seven-year span.
-He also led the department’s negotiations in contract negotiations with Learfield, Paciolan, Collegiate Licensing Company (CLC), and SIDEARM.
+With the Blue Hens, Skolnick led all revenue generation and external relations for the department, including fundraising, communications, corporate sponsorships, licensing, marketing and engagement, social media, sports and entertainment sales, ticket sales, and video.
+His work as the chief revenue officer resulted in a 60% increase in self-generated revenue since 2016, including more than $1 million more in annual football ticket revenue due to increased attendance and the addition of premium seats.
+He also led the department’s negotiations in contract negotiations with adidas, Learfield, Paciolan, Collegiate Licensing Company (CLC), and SIDEARM.

 Outside of Delaware, Skolnick served on the NCAA men’s lacrosse selection committee from 2021-23.

-Skolnick graduated from Brandeis University in 2007 with a degree in American studies, where he played four years of soccer.
+Skolnick studied at Brandeis University, where he played four years of soccer and served as the president of the Student Athlete Advisory Committee (SAAC).
+He graduated in 2007 with a degree in American studies..
 He earned his master’s degree in sport administration from the University of North Carolina in 2011.